Li-Jinjie/Li-Jinjie.github.io/_homework/DSP.md

 ## Files

-The experiment reports can be download below:
+The experiment reports can be opened from the links below:

 <a href="http://Li-jinjie.github.io/files/DSP/hardware experiment.pdf" target="_blank">Hardware part</a> (TMS320F28335)